-In his first year back as head coach of his alma mater, Casey Lubahn took the initial steps towards restoring the tradition of the Michigan State men's golf program.
+In his first two years back as head coach of his alma mater, Casey Lubahn has taken the initial steps towards restoring the tradition of the Michigan State men's golf program.
 Lubahn was announced as the 10th head coach in Spartan men's golf history on June 30, 2011, after spending three seasons as head coach of Miami University.

 The Spartans have won one tournament in each of his three seasons, and have totaled 13 top-5 finishes.
 Individually, two Spartans have earned PING All-Region honors, while three received Cleveland Golf/Srixon All-America Scholar accolades.

 This past season, five different Michigan State golfers had top-10 placements, including freshman Charlie Netzel winning the Colleton River Collegiate.
 As a team, the Spartans won the Wolverine Intercollegiate and finished second at the Fighting Irish Gridiron Classic.
 Off the course, Carson Castellani and Sean Friel were Academic All-Big Ten selections.

 In his second season, the Spartans won their second tournament in as many years, topping the field at the Fighting Irish Gridiron Classic.
 In addition, MSU had five top-5 placements, including a runner-up showing at the Big Ten Match Play Championship, the best finish in program history.
 Senior Matthew Moseley led the Michigan State effort, ending the year by being named PING All-Midwest and second team All-Big Ten.
 He qualified individually for the NCAA Regional, tying for 22nd in Columbus, Ohio, to finish with nine top-25 finishes in his 12 stroke play events, highlighted by winning the Colleton River Collegiate.